aws-samples/Dynamic-data-masking-in-Amazon-RDS-for-PostgreSQL-Amazon-Aurora-PostgreSQL-and-Babelfish-for-Aurora/README.md

 1. Declare the unmasked roles; users with these roles are authorized to see the unmasked data in a source table.
 1. Execute the procedure GenMaskingView and accompanying functions to generate masking views.
 1. Grant permission to users to use the masking views.
 You can revoke permissions from the source tables, as needed.
-1. Use the masking views; these views check the user roles, and if unauthorized, apply the declared the masking pattern to the PII columns using the masking functions defined in the DDM package.
+1. Use the masking views; these views check the user roles, and if unauthorized, apply the declared the masking pattern to the PII columns using the masking functions defined in the dynamic data masking package.

-Note that the DDM package presented here assumes that the source table and the masking views are located in separate database schemas.
+Note that the dynamic data masking package presented here assumes that the source table and the masking views are located in separate database schemas.
 This is because the masking views and the source table have the same name.
-## **DDM Masking Patterns**
+## **Dynamic Data Masking Patterns**

-The DDM package allows for the following masking patterns.
+The dynamic data masking package allows for the following masking patterns.
 A masking pattern is a function that masks the data in a PII column based on some regular expression pattern.
 The following table lists the available masking patterns.
 **